Diegoomal/QAChatbot_Google_Gemini_ExtractPDFData/README.md

 # PDF Data Extraction Chatbot

-Short Description: "Leverage Python, Langchain, and ChromaDB to effortlessly retrieve data from PDF documents, enriching your chatbot's conversational prowess with valuable insights.
+Harness Python, Langchain, Gemini (Google's AI), and ChromaDB (vector database) to seamlessly extract data from PDF documents, enriching your chatbot's conversational abilities with invaluable insights

 ## Steps to use